Characterizing the velocity anisotropy of the Milky Way's stellar halo: Kinematic anisotropy

+The clean sample (blue thick line) shows more complex profiles.
+Different from the trends observed with the complete sample, the clean sample presents a positive slope after an inner drop inside $\sim 7$ kpc for all components.
+The profiles reach a peak at around 10 kpc, after which they decrease smoothly and reach a subsequent break between 31 and 36 kpc.
+Both tangential components present a clear positive outer trend, while $\sigma_r$ becomes nearly flat.

-Figure \ref{fig:beta} shows the $\beta_s$ profile obtained for the complete sample (black line), the sample removing stars associated to GSE (red line), and associated to Sgr stream (yellow line), and the clean sample (blue line).
-Uncertainties for $\beta_s$ are calculated by propagation.
+Figure \ref{fig:beta} shows the $\beta_s$ profile obtained for the complete sample (black line), the sample removing stars associated to GSE (red line), and associated to Sgr (yellow line), and the clean sample (blue line).
 In the complete sample, we observe that radial dispersion dominates within 35 kpc.
-The $\beta_s$ profile grows, from 0.25 to 0.47 within a radius of 12 kpc, followed by a steady decline to $\beta_s = 0.19$ at $\sim 32$ kpc.
-After this point, the profile falls sharply, becoming tangentially dominated beyond 37 kpc, reaching $\beta_s \sim -0.3$.
+The segmented regression indicates four regimes.
+Within 11 kpc, $\beta_s$ grows rapidly, going from $\beta_s = 0.27$ to $\beta_s = 0.47$.
+Then, a steady decline begins, reaching $\beta_s = 0.13$ at 33 kpc.
+After this point, the profile falls sharply, becoming tangentially dominated beyond 37 kpc, reaching $\beta_s = -0.44$ at the edge of the observed distance range.
 The profile becomes less radial and approximately constant with $\beta_s \approx 0.2$ removing only GSE members.
 While GSE is restricted to the inner halo ($r_{gc} <$ 30 kpc), Sgr stream significantly affects the outer part, being the major responsible for the tangential behavior at 40 kpc.
-When the Sgr stream is removed, we note a more radial profile for $r_{gc} > 10$ kpc, with a more constant behavior until 32 kpc and the outer part becomes more isotropic.
+When the Sgr stream is removed, we note a sharper drop between 32 and 37 kpc (with a slope $a_3 = -0.064 \pm 0.005 \ \rm kpc^{-1}$) and a final smooth decrease compatible to observed for the complete sample ($a_4 = -0.024 \pm 0.001 \ \rm kpc^{-1}$).
 The clean sample presents some notable differences compared to the complete halo.
-With smaller samples and larger uncertainties, some oscillations appear. $\beta_s$ is lower within 15 kpc, and the profile rises until 30 kpc, reaching $\beta_s = 0.56$.
-At this point, the profile drops, approaching isotropy beyond 45 kpc, with $\beta_s = 0.12$.
+With smaller samples and larger uncertainties, some oscillations appear. $\beta_s$ increases with the distance, with a breakpoint at 28 kpc, reaching $\beta_s = 0.49$.
+At this point, the profile drops, approaching isotropy beyond 45 kpc, with a minimum of $\beta_s = -0.18$.